kitnil/awesome/README.md

 ## C

+- [direwolf](https://github.com/wb2osz/direwolf) - Dire Wolf is a software "soundcard" AX.25 packet modem/TNC and APRS encoder/decoder.
+It can be used stand-alone to observe APRS traffic, as a tracker, digipeater, APRStt gateway, or Internet Gateway (IGate).
+For more information, look at the bottom 1/4 of this page and in https://github.com/wb2osz/direwolf/blob/dev/doc/README.md
 - [libbpfgo-beginners](https://github.com/lizrice/libbpfgo-beginners) - Basic eBPF examples in Golang using libbpfgo
 - [disnix](https://github.com/svanderburg/disnix) - Disnix: A Nix-based distributed service deployment tool
 - [pacman.c](https://github.com/floooh/pacman.c) - Simple Pacman clone written in C99.